tom-seddon/b2/doc/Overview.md

 approximates the visual effect of an interlaced display when interlacing is switched on.

+`Hide CRTC cursor when unfocused` will try to hide the cursor when the BBC is running and its display loses keyboard focus, either because another b2 dialog is active or because the b2 window doesn't have input focus.
+This makes the emulated BBC behave a bit more like an ordinary GUI program, in that flashing cursor implies it's where keyboard input will go.

 ### Screenshot options

 `Correct aspect ratio` and `Filter display` have the same effect as